neerajwahi/pairjam/README.md

 This will build the app and watch any .jsx or .scss files for changes.

 ### Server
-If you're working on the server, don't forget that it won't reflect your changes until you re-run it.
+The server won't reflect your changes until you re-run it.
 To watch the server and re-run it automatically, we suggest [nodemon](http://nodemon.io/).

 ## License
 MIT, of course.